guilhermelawless/introduction-robotics/docs/turtlebot3_simulation.md

     Play around!
 Disable the Camera if your computer gets too slow.
 It is normal due to Gazebo.

-9. You can now explore applications following this guide: http://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/#virtual-slam-with-turtlebot3
+9. You can now explore applications following this [guide](http://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/#virtual-slam-with-turtlebot3)

 10. Use rosbash tools (rostopic, rosnode, etc.) to check that everything is indeed using ROS topics.